back

 Renting can help you build credit, save money, and gain independence.
 For most tenants the first of the month means that rent is due.
 And depending on your job, cash may be the most convenient way to pay rent.
 But you may be wondering whether that is allowed.
 You may be able to pay your rent in cash.
 It really depends on your rental agreement and your landlord, property manager, or rental management company.
-Below is everything you need to know about paying rent with cash and other alternative methods to make those rental payments every month.
+According to the Federal Reserve Bank of Boston, 22% of people pay their rent in cash.1

 Will My Landlord Allow Me To Pay Rent in Cash?